Geenah007/Project4/README.md

 https://spreadsheeto.com/power-bi-best-practices/#:~:text=1

 Put first things first.
-This one is,with numeric data%2C use integers instead of strings)https://www.knowledgehut.com/blog/business-intelligence-and-visualization/power-bi-advantages-benefits
+This one is with numeric data%2C use integers instead of strings) https://www.knowledgehut.com/blog/business-intelligence-and-visualization/power-bi-advantages-benefits